justinjaywang/journal/source/_drafts/most-important.md

 - eating and cooking healthy, delicious food
 - exercise, nature, and the outdoors
 - music, and the emotions it can elicit

+I'd be happy with a job that lets me have the energy to create things when I get home from work.
+I want to work with people I like.